15 Festive Things to do in the Hudson Valley in the Fall

 See the Hudson Valley Fall Foliage from the water

-No matter which of these items you choose to see and experience in the Hudson Valley you are in for a treat if you do it during Fall Foliage Season.
-I hope you enjoy and let me know what you did and what you thought!
+No matter which items you choose to see and experience in the Hudson Valley, you are in for a treat if you do it during Fall Foliage Season.
+I hope you enjoy it and let me know what you did and what you thought!